Keatley Creek archaeological site: Heritage resource classification

 The significance of Keatley Creek's cultural heritage is especially important for local First Nations peoples, who have striven to overcome over a century of colonial policies aimed at forms of cultural destruction and genocide, and to reclaim their history, language and identities, as well as sovereignty and self-determination.

 Since Keatley Creek was home to a large community for an extremely long time, it is extremely important for archaeological study, representing the culmination of centuries of human experimentation with housepit living.
 The site contributes to the bank of knowledge regarding North American history and communities.
 It suggests a past that was more socioeconomically or politically complex and more culturally diverse than previously recorded.
 Today the site is also recognized as a special heritage resource for the province of British Columbia.

-Keatley Creek has also been described as "a world heritage quality site."
-It earned this distinction not only because its excavation is important for understanding the development of complex hunting and gathering cultures but also because it is well preserved, clearly visible, and easily accessed from a nearby highway.
+Keatley Creek has also been described as "a world heritage quality site".
+It earned this distinction not only because its excavation is important for understanding the development of complex hunting and gathering cultures, but also because it is well-preserved, clearly visible, and easily accessible from a nearby highway.
 The Keatley Creek Site includes well-defined architectural features and provides valuable evidence of complex socioeconomic organization.
 Recently, the site has earned attention at a UNESCO conference hosted as part of its 2013 World Heritage Thematic Programme, at Biblioteca Palafoxiana in Mexico City.